-We first consider the two EFs with eigenvalues outside of the energy band.
+We first consider the two states with the eigenvalues outside of the energy band (sometimes such states are called "hidden").
 These states turn out to be strongly localized at the origin of the circuit provided the parameter Q is large enough.
-In the limit $N \gg 1$ the energies of these states can be found from Eq.
+In the limit $N \gg 1$, the energies of these states can be found from Eq.
 (3) by considering its largest and smallest roots.
 For Q > 2 one obtains which generalizes the results found in Refs.
-[19].
+[23].